Sh1v4nk/Calculator-Js/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository and submit a pull request.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

 ---